Entanglement groups: Entanglement groups

 \subsection{Examples}

 Here we give a few examples to illustrate the approach, using a variety of three-qubit states.
 The continuous stabilizer groups for these states were already classified in \cite{Carteret_2000}.
-However the definition of entanglement in terms of entanglement groups leads to a characterization of two-party and three-party entanglement for these states which is very different from \cite{Carteret_2000}.
+However the definition of entanglement in terms of entanglement groups leads to a characterization of two-party and three-party entanglement for these states which differs from \cite{Carteret_2000}.
+We discuss these differences in detail in section \ref{sect:usualnotion}.
+For now we just present a few examples of stabilizer and entanglement groups.

 {\underline{Tensor product state}} \\ We start with the tensor product state $\ket{\psi} = \ket{000}$.
 One-party stabilizers $S_A,S_B,S_C$ correspond to unitary matrices \be u_A = e^{i \theta_A} \left( \right) \qquad u_B = e^{i \theta_B} \left( \right) \qquad u_C = e^{i \theta_C} \left( \right) \ee There are no non-trivial two- or three-party stabilizers, so $S_{ABC} = S_A \times S_B \times S_C$.
 This means that the full entanglement group $F_{ABC}$ is trivial.